RSE-Cambridge/data-acc/docs/install.md

 You need to install an etcd cluster.
 It can be installed as required via EPEL or from
 [the repository](https://www.github.com/coreos/etcd)

-We recommend you run the last 3.3.x release of etcd.

 To secure the communication with etcd, TLS certificates should be used.